panique/mini/README.md

 ### On Windows 7 (with EasyPHP)

+TODO: [this tutorial is now outdated]

 There's a tutorial on [How to install php-mvc on Windows 7, 8 and 8.1](http://www.dev-metal.com/install-php-mvc-windows-7/).

 ### On Ubuntu 12.04 LTS

+TODO: [this tutorial is now outdated]
+TODO: [add server setup here: apache, php etc.]

 Ubuntu 12.04 LTS is the most common mainstream server operating system.
 Unless you know what you do and have a very good reason to use something else: Use this version!